fennel-ai/client/docs/pages/security/overview.md

 ### System Monitoring
 Fennel invests heavily in extensive monitoring, observability, and alerting for our production environments.
-We make use of several tools, including but not liited to AWS cloudwatch, Prometheus, Grafana, and PagerDuty.
+We make use of several tools, including but not limited to AWS cloudwatch, Prometheus, Grafana, and PagerDuty.

 Alerts are configured for important production systems and functionality.
 Critical alerts are actioned immediately, with alerts & pages going out to our